christopher-s-jones/ghcontributions/Readme.md

 # Github Contributions

-Do you have multiple github accounts for different purposes?
+Do you have multiple Github accounts for different purposes?
 Work?
 Personal?
 Nym?
 If so, you may want to collate your contributions in order to see your total statistics.